 The undergraduate program typically has between 55-60 students.

-There are four full-time faculty in the graduate Sport Management programs.
+There are three full-time faculty in the Sport Management program.

-Undergraduate applications are due on February 1 each year.
+Undergraduate applications are due on February 1st each year.
 Students apply in February of their sophomore year (4th semester) to begin the program in the fall of their junior year (5th semester).
 For more information, see the Undergraduate – How to Apply page.
-The master’s program application deadline is December 1.
-Decisions are made by April 1 and students are expected to notify the program and university of their intent by May 1.
-The Ph.D. program application deadline is December 1 if funding is desired, and February 1 if funding is not desired.
-Decisions are made by February 15 and students are expected to notify the university of their intent by April 15.
+The master’s program application deadline is December 1st.
+Admissions decisions are made by late January and students are expected to notify the program and university of their intent by May 1st.
+The Ph.D. program application deadline is December 1st if funding is desired, and February 1st if funding is not desired.
+Decisions are made by February 15th and students are expected to notify the university of their intent by April 15th.
 For more information, see the Graduate Programs – How to Apply page.

 Undergraduate – we are looking for students with a 3.0 cumulative grade point average in their first two years at UConn.
 We also want them to have completed their general education requirements for Sport Management prior to beginning the program.
-Related work or internship experience is a plus.
+Related work or internship experience is preferred.
 Graduate – UConn requires that students have a 3.0 cumulative grade point average from their undergraduate institution to be admitted into the graduate school.
 The same is expected for the master’s grade point average for students applying for the Ph.D. program.
-We do ask that only PhD students take the Graduate Record Exam.
+ONLY the Ph.D. candidates are required to take the Graduate Record Exam (GRE's).
 Related work or internship experience is a plus.
 Please see the Graduate School site for more information if you do not meet these criteria or if you are an international student taking the TOEFL.

 Please see the respective undergraduate and graduate “How to Apply” pages in the Future Students section for details on deadlines, materials, and application procedures.